Self-Havening - why I think it is such an important tool for recovery from trauma.

 How long: I literally set myself an alarm clock for 7 minutes, and start havening touch and distractions.
 Check in, if the activation is still quite high, repeat.

 What to expect: For the activation to be reduced or completely gone.
-(I have always experienced a reduction in activation, bringing myself back into the functional range and I have not had a client who has not experienced a reduction in activation using this technique in sessions.)
+I have always experienced a reduction in activation, bringing myself back into the functional range, and I see it regularly with my clients.

 Often there are many aspects to trauma memory, so when activation is reduced, this often means that some aspects have been integrated/addressed and other aspects may need more attention, and by repeated Self-Havening using distractions when feeling activated little by little, more and more trauma memory will be decoded.